 21st century stats: 27.4 ppg, 6.3 apg, 2.2 spg, 42.4 FG% in 10 seasons

-21st century accolades: Two-time 1st Team All-NBA, two-time 2nd Team All-NBA, 3rd Team All-NBA, 10-time All-Star, three-time scoring champion, three-time steals leader, Olympic bronze medal
+21st century accolades: One MVP award, two-time 1st Team All-NBA, two-time 2nd Team All-NBA, 3rd Team All-NBA, 10-time All-Star, three-time scoring champion, three-time steals leader, Olympic bronze medal

 Simply put: Allen Iverson was one of the most entertaining guards of all-time.